- Consumer Electronics & Personal Gadgets»

 Perhaps You Could Donate Your Old Camera to a Good Cause

 If you decide you can't really put your old camera to good use then there's probably someone else who can.
 If you search around a bit you can find a number of charitable causes that would love to have it.

-For example, Global Classroom Connection accepts donated digital cameras for use with children ages 5 to 19 years.
-The program pairs classrooms in countries across the globe to promote learning and cultural understanding.
+For example, Lensational accepts donated digital cameras for training with women in Asia, Africa, and other countries for the purposes of providing a sense of empowerment and economic means.
 PhotoVoice has their Cameras for Charity which accepts a variety of cameras and related equipment for conducting photography work shops around the world